 Gypsy Moth Program

-Gypsy Moth Outlook 2019/2020
+Gypsy Moth Outlook 2020

 What Do I Do If I See A Gypsy Moth?

 The Pennsylvania Department of Conservation and Natural Resources (DCNR) states that "B.t. has the highest known degree of safety to human health and the environment of any insecticide currently on the Market."
-The US Department of Agriculture (USDA) has published extensive information on B.t. in their Gypsy Moth Environmental Impact Statement (EIS) which is available in a book (but not in PDF) format from the USDA.
+The US Department of Agriculture (USDA) has published extensive information on B.t. in its Gypsy Moth Environmental Impact Statement (EIS), which is available in a book (but not in PDF) format from the USDA.
 The USDA concluded that based on "both the available epidemiological studies as well as a long history of use, no hazard has been identified for members of the general public exposed to B.t.k. formulations".